 The procedures have the status of instructions to practitioners in NSCP member organisations and any inability or failure to comply with them should be accompanied by a brief explanation.

 Any supplementary internal procedures developed by organisations should also refer to, and comply with these procedures.

 Guidance provides contextual information or addresses the question of why specified actions may be required.

 6. Relevant Staff

-The contents of this Manual are for application by those working, whether paid or unpaid, in NSCB member agencies and in private or voluntary sector organisations with responsibilities for children living or present in Norfolk.
+The contents of this Manual are for application by those working, whether paid or unpaid, in NSCP member agencies and in private or voluntary sector organisations with responsibilities for children living or present in Norfolk.